Early infant behavior development of hand preference

 Why measure handedness

-Recently, Nelson et al. presented “Unimanual to bimanual: Tracking the development of handedness from 6 to 24 months”.
+The research team of Eliza Nelson presented “Unimanual to bimanual: Tracking the development of handedness from 6 to 24 months”.
 One of their findings was that, as infants, 39% of these children showed preference for the right hand, whereas 61% had no hand preference.
 In toddlerhood, this 39% increased to 97%.
 This study provides some evidence that handedness might begin to stabilize earlier than traditionally assumed.
 However, in order to confirm this conclusion, more research was required.

-Nelson et al. were particularly interested in asymmetric bimanual actions.
-Nelson et al. explain: The current study is the first longitudinal attempt to connect unimanual and bimanual preferences, and emerging handedness patterns, over repeated monthly assessments in a large group of developing children (N = 38).
+The researchers were particularly interested in asymmetric bimanual actions.
+They explain: The current study is the first longitudinal attempt to connect unimanual and bimanual preferences, and emerging handedness patterns, over repeated monthly assessments in a large group of developing children (N = 38).
 They focused on actions where two hands work together to achieve a goal, a skill known as Role-Differentiated Bimanual Manipulation (RDBM).

 The development of a series of tasks that should reliably elicit RDBM actions was an important part of this study.
 To test the tasks, the researchers set up experiments in their laboratory, Greensboro Infant Development Center.
 In the experiment, the passive hand stabilized or held the item for the active hand to perform the action.
 For example, when a child wanted to remove a ball from a tube the passive hand stabilized the tube while the active hand removed the ball from the tube.